RicardoJacinto/party-society/README.md

-# party-society
-The purpose of this project was to make a small webiste for an event planning client (fictional).

 <h1> Party Society Project </h1>

 <p> The purpose of this project was to make a small webiste for an event planning client (fictional). </p>